 Laws Being Implemented For Their Right To Vote

-It has been for so long that the law prohibits felons from voting during their prison time, or even after being freed.
-Nowadays, some countries and even some states around the US have gradually implemented the lat that makes felons eligible for voting.
+It has been so long since the law prohibited felons from voting during their prison time, or even after being freed.
+Nowadays, some countries and even some states around the US have gradually implemented the law that makes felons eligible for voting.
 These laws are now in effect in some US states, like Vermont and Maine, and also in countries such as Canada and Spain.
-Some other countries, like Iceland and Germany, enables these felons to vote after serving time in prison.
-Thus, this is also after fulfilling some requirements and conditions too.
+Some other countries, like Iceland and Germany, enable these felons to vote after serving time in prison.
+However, this is after fulfilling some requirements and conditions.

-In some countries, A considerable amount of people who can vote are in prison due to various crimes.
-If these people’s voice can be heard, they can even add up to the whole voting count and may change the election’s outcome.
+In some countries, a considerable amount of people who can vote are in prison due to various crimes.
+If these people’s voices can be heard, they can even add up to the whole voting count and may change the election’s outcome.

-They may be punished for the crimes that they did, but that does not mean that they cannot participate in the most significant event that can change their respective country.
-Every man has this obligation, may they be free or incarcerated, and what lies on their hands is the future of their nation.
+They may be punished for the crimes that they did, but that does not mean that they cannot participate in the most significant event that can really change the respective country.
+Every man has this obligation, may they be free or incarcerated, and what lies in their hands is the future of their nation.